-If you are having doubts about remarrying or need some help working through some relationship issues, you may find it valuable to talk about your difficulties with a relationship counsellor.
+If you are having doubts about remarrying or need some help working through some relationship issues, you may find it valuable to talk with a relationship counsellor.
 Counselling can also help you face the challenges of your second marriage.
-A good couple bond is at the basis of a successful stepfamily.
+A good couple bond is at the core of a successful stepfamily.

 Where to get help

 - Psychotherapy and Counselling Federation of Australia (PACFA) Tel.
 (03) 9486 3077